 Imani Walcott joined Wellness House in the spring of 2017 and is our Communications Manager.
 She brings insights from graduate studies in Public Health at George Washington University, internship experiences in cancer and wellness non-profit programming, and inspiring work supporting clinical child and adolescent behavioral health services in Washington, D.C.

 Imani received her B.S. in Community Health, with a concentration in Health Education from George Mason University.
-Her care and technical skills have supported the Wellness House’s operations and community engagement, including revitalizing our communications systems and the tools we use to share our programs and services with the world.
+Her care and technical skills have supported the Wellness House’s operations and community engagement, including revitalizing our communications systems and the tools we use to share our programs and services with the community.

 Paula joined the Wellness House of Annapolis as the Administrative Assistant in the Fall of 2018.
 Having lived in Colorado her entire life, she was ready for a new challenge and a new community in Annapolis.
 Before venturing out east, Paula received her B.S. in Social Work from Metropolitan State University of Denver.
 With a background in social work and child welfare, she has had extensive experience working with people from all walks of life, particularly those going through difficult circumstances.